 Over the last six years, the Administration has twice made changes to the nation’s CAFE standards, including the first since 1975 to increase mileage requirements for light trucks.
 Last year, President Bush called for an energy plan that goes even further by requiring attribute-based fuel efficiency standards for passenger vehicles.
-A copy of the CAFE proposal is found on the NHTSA website and a copy of the Secretary’s speech may be viewed by clicking here.

-California Governor Arnold Schwarzenegger joined with 11 other governors in sending a letter to President Bush expressing disappointment that the administration has chosen not to support the states’ efforts to control greenhouse gas emissions.
 The National Highway Traffic Safety Administration’s (NHTSA) proposed rulemaking on CAFE standards is an attempt to preempt states that are working to control greenhouse gas emissions.
 In addition to the letter to the President, these states also sent a letter to Congressional leaders urging them to protest this provision and insist on a CAFE regulation that is consistent with Congress’ intent.

 California Attorney General Edmund G. Brown Jr. attacked the new fuel economy rules, calling them “a covert assault” on California’s landmark tailpipe greenhouse gas regulations.
 “This fuel economy plan, while attractive on the surface, is a shameful and unlawful assault on California’s landmark vehicle emissions standards,” Attorney General Brown said.